Review – No More Heroes

 It’s somewhat bizarre that my normally useless extensive knowledge of the Sega Master System would come in handy because a Turbo Grafix 16 game is released on the Wii.
 But despite the comical circuitousness, I happen to know a thing or two about Dragon’s Curse.
 You see, as far as Master System games go, this game is anything but obscure.
 It’s actually so beloved that a great Master System emulator is named after the game.

 In an attempt to completely confuse America as revenge for dropping atomic bombs on them, Japan has seen it fit to rename the game called Dragon’s Trap (Master System) for release on the TG16, where it would be called Dragon’s Curse.
-That wouldn’t be very good retaliation, though, considering the cancer rates are still abnormally high in Nagasaki and Hiroshima. → Speak softly and carry a big post.
+That wouldn’t be very good retaliation, though, considering the cancer rates are still abnormally high in Nagasaki and Hiroshima.
+So to make things harder, this game is also known in the states as Wonder Boy 3 the Dragon’s Trap, or Monster World 2.